okremer84/nbapicks/README.md

 # NBA Playoff Picks
 To start the docker image:

-Edit start.sh and change SRCDIR to your local directory
+Create a file named srcdir.txt and put the path to your local src directory inside.

-Run the start.sh
+Run start.sh